FarronF/limerick-council-meetings/meetings/2024/02/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 10th January 2024.md

 Broadford, NCW and Carrigkerry.
 A large of allocation was attributed to Athea during

 2022/2023.
-This project will be added to the current list of priorities and the works will be--- 3
+This project will be added to the current list of priorities and the works will be
+---
+3

 carried out when funding will be available.